 - Increases mental capacity by exercising our cognitive process.

 - Dynamic and rapid-fire decision making, creates new neural paths.

 Celebrate Life Through Dance

-Ruth Davidson Hahn, professional teacher, choreographer, dancer and a Stanley J. Wertheimer Fellow specially trained in the Dance for PD® method which this program is modeled after.
+Ruth Davidson Hahn, professional teacher, choreographer, dancer and a Stanley J. Wertheimer Fellow specially trained in the Dance for PD® method.

 Participating Lincoln Locations:

 - The Landing at Williamsburg Village

 - Savannah Pines Resort Lifestyle Retirement Community

 - Brentwood Estates, Independent Living